-Within the Marshgate Major Opportunity Area, as defined on the Policies Map, planning permission will be granted for:
+Within the Marshgate Major Opportunity Area, as defined on the Proposals Map, planning permission will be granted for:

 - a.
 High-density Use Class C3 residential units; - b.
-New Use Class F.1 and E(d) leisure, cultural and civic uses; - c.
-New Use Class E(a), E(b) and sui generis shop, bar, restaurant and cafe uses; and - d.
+New Use Class D1 and D2 leisure, cultural and civic uses; - c.
+New Use Class A1, A3 and A4 shop, bar, restaurant and cafe uses; and - d.
 New multi-storey or basement car parking.